Our Team

 Projects Coordinator

-Shenayah [shen-aye-yuh] is Mi’kmaw and a member of Eskasoni First Nation in Unama’ki (Cape Breton, Nova Scotia).
+Shenayah [shen-aye-yuh] (she/her) is Mi’kmaw and a member of Eskasoni First Nation in Unama’ki (Cape Breton, Nova Scotia).
 Shenayah is the Projects Coordinator for the Information Governance and Data Projects department at the Union of Nova Scotia Mi’kmaq.
 In her role, Shenayah assists the governance manager in preparation, deployment, monitoring and dissemination related to the surveys as administered by the Information Governance and Data Projects (IGDP) team.

 Camryn Sock